alchemycodelab/JavaScript-IoT/README.md

 JavaScript IoT Workshop
 ===

 Internet of Things (IoT) devices are lots of fun!
 But wouldn't it be better if we could write _JavaScript_ to run on our devices.
-Instead of hacking through C and Arduino, we could use the language we know and love to power are little mini-robots.
+Instead of hacking through C and Arduino, we could use the language we know and love to power our little mini-robots.

 ## Workshop